 6.10.4 Contributing to protecting and enhancing our natural built environment is fundamental to fulfilling the environmental role of planning.
-The impact on the character and appearance of the surrounding area has been assessed and found to be acceptable and the addition of 4 dwellings in this location is not considered to have a harmful impact on its surroundings.
+The impact on the character and appearance of the surrounding area has been assessed and found to be acceptable and the addition of 4 dwellings in this location is not considered to have a detrimental impact on its surroundings or neighbouring properties.
 As such, there are no environmental reasons to justify refusing planning permission.

-6.10.5 For the above reasons it is considered that the proposed development is supported by the presumption in favour of sustainable development.
+6.10.5 For the above reasons it is considered that the proposed development complies with the presumption in favour of sustainable development.